Mushymato/LivestockBazaar/author-guide.md

 - farmAnimalName: this will be the name of the new farm animal.

 This action does nothing if there are no free spaces in any buildings.

+#### Trigger Action Action: mushymato.LivestockBazaar_DismissPet \<petId\> \<breedId\>

+This trigger action dismisses all pets with the given `petId` and `breedId`.
+- petId: this is the top level pet id (i.e. Cat, Dog, Turtle), must provide specific pet.
+- breedId: this is the breed id for particular appearance for pet, must provide specific breed.

+#### Trigger Action Action: mushymato.LivestockBazaar_SetPetInvisible \<petId\> \<breedId\>

+This trigger action makes all pets with the given `petId` and `breedId` invisible.
+- petId: this is the top level pet id (i.e. Cat, Dog, Turtle), must provide specific pet.
+- breedId: this is the breed id for particular appearance for pet, must provide specific breed.

+#### Trigger Action Action: mushymato.LivestockBazaar_SetPetVisible \<petId\> \<breedId\>

+This trigger action makes all pets with the given `petId` and `breedId` visible again, if they were set to invisible.
+- petId: this is the top level pet id (i.e. Cat, Dog, Turtle), must provide specific pet.
+- breedId: this is the breed id for particular appearance for pet, must provide specific breed.

 ### Wild Pets and Farm Animals